Apply for planning permission

 Track your application online.
 Respond to requests for additional information within the timeframe asked.
 Monitor consultation responses and consider pre-emptive amendments if legitimate concerns are raised.

 Read the officer's report when published.
-Prepare a 3-minute statement addressing the main issues.
+Prepare a concise statement (most committees allow around 3 minutes) addressing the main issues.
 Brief supporters who may wish to speak.
 Agree Section 106 heads of terms before the committee date.

 Read every condition in the decision notice before programming works.
 Build condition discharge timescales - allowing at least 10-12 weeks for each pre-commencement batch - into your project programme.